Sabinkc/intern_task/README.md

 # Flutter Favorite Books App

-This is a simple Flutter application that allows you to save and manage your favorite books using SQLite.
+This is a simple Flutter application that allows you to save and manage your favorite books fetched through API using SQLite.
 The app stores the book's title, authors, and image URL in a local SQLite database.

 ## Features:
 - Add books to the favorites list.